Stephen-Gates/report-gallery/docs/index.md

 # Get started

-The LeanIX Report Gallery helps Enterprise Architects find and re-create reports to answer questions and influence decisions.
+The LeanIX Report Gallery helps Enterprise Architects find and re-create reports that answer questions and influence decisions.

 - Explore the different **[types of reports](reports.md)** you can create.